The world's charming historic piers and boardwalks

 Creative Family/Shutterstock

-Atlantic City Boardwalk, New Jersey, USA
+Now: Atlantic City Boardwalk, New Jersey, USA

 The boardwalk took its final shape in 1916 and over the coming decades it cemented itself as a pleasure seeker’s paradise – think neon signs, ritzy hotels and restaurants and classic seaside amusements.
 Showbiz royalty like Marilyn Monroe and The Beatles soon descended and its quaint rolling chairs became an Atlantic City icon.
-The casinos that opened in the 1970s gave it more staying power still.
+The casinos that opened in the 1970s gave it more staying power.
 This shot shows the infamous boardwalk bustling on a sunny afternoon in 2017.

 The Print Collector/Getty Images

-Brighton Palace Pier, Brighton, England, UK
+Then: Brighton Palace Pier, Brighton, England, UK

 This famous pier on the South Coast screams 'British seaside holiday' as much as fish and chips.
 Work on the beloved Brighton Palace Pier began in 1881 and carried on right up until 1899 – though it almost wasn't completed.
 An 1896 storm that entirely destroyed the city’s Old Chain Pier (dating to 1823) almost ravaged the infant Palace Pier too, but luckily work was eventually able to continue.
 It’s pictured here abuzz with people at the turn of the century.